danmaclean/tao_of_programming/docs/05-Variables.md

 # Variables

+\BeginKnitrBlock{myquote}<div class="myquote">There are only two hard things in Computer Science: cache invalidation and naming things.

+-Phil Karlton
+</div>\EndKnitrBlock{myquote}

 Programs will often need to keep track of different things that will change during the course of a program.
 In this final section we'll make use of some simple variables and make a program that truly computes some stuff in response to inputs.
 We'll spend most of our time coding and end up having produced a simple game.

-> There are only two hard things in Computer Science: cache invalidation and naming things.
-  - Phil Karlton

 ## Variables - names for changing values